Beng-brown/the-greenbank-pub/README.md

 - Food & Drinks page
 - Booking Page

-### Features
+## Features

 **ALL** the pages contain the same header and footer.
 And follow the same pattern of having a hero image placed just below.
+There are also alternative links thoughout the pages offering the vister to continue their journey through the site without having to scroll back to the top.
+There is also a small "back to the top button" on each page to add to better user experience.

+The suggested journey would be Index > Food & Drink > Booking.

 **Header**- The header comprises of two parts 1) being the logo which I created myself using figma and then exporting it.
 2) Being the navigation links on the opposite side.
 Giving a smiple but smart apperance.